Bartok the Magnificent: Voice cast

-Bartok's master in Anastasia, Grigori Rasputin, makes a silent cameo appearance among the many townsfolk who gather around the wreckage of Ludmilla's crashed tower during the film's epilogue.
+At one point, a man who resembles Grigori Rasputin, the main antagonist of Anastasia, tries to touch the potion that Baba Yaga prepared for Bartok.

 Production

-A spin-off film was devised as "Hollywood audiences went batty over the impish Bartok in Fox's 1997 animated musical Anastasia".
+The film was devised as "Hollywood audiences went batty over the impish Bartok in Fox's 1997 animated musical Anastasia".
 Chris Meledandri, then-president of 20th Century Fox Animation, said: "Once we thought about a lot of ideas, our favorite idea was the one you see".

 Music

 The film's songs were written by Stephen Flaherty and Lynn Ahrens, both returning from Anastasia.